An argument of options you pass to a device to get a render pipeline state object.

 sampleis the number of samples for each pixel.

-isis set to
+alphais set to

-Alpha To Coverage Enabled
+To Coverage Enabled

-true, then the alpha channel fragment output for
+YES, then the alpha channel fragment output for

 coloris used to compute a coverage mask that affects the values being written to all attachments (color, depth, and stencil).

-is is set to
+alpha is set to

-true, an implementation-defined coverageToMask function uses the alpha channel fragment output from
+YES, an implementation-defined coverageToMask function uses the alpha channel fragment output from

 color to create an intermediate coverage mask, which sets a number of bits in its output proportionally to the value of the floating point input.
 For example, if the input is